BattlePlugins/BattleSite/docs/ba/arenas/advanced.md

 2. Make sure players have the correct permission to join.
 Permission needed is: `arena.bg.join`
 3. Type: `/bg join`.
 4. Have 3 other players also type `/bg join`.

-5. _Optionally you can configure join-phases, waiting rooms, equipment, rewards, and more using this page: `[settings](ba/settings.md).`_
+_Optionally you can configure join-phases, waiting rooms, equipment, rewards, and more using `Customization` section of the sidebar!_

 After this all players will be transported in where the person with the most kills at the end of 1 minute wins.